StaticGenie/StaticGenie/README.md

 ## 3. Generate Virtual Routes

-Generators should create all the routes (pages), create a hash of the data model contents used within the page and skip the page generation if the hash matches.
-The route generation and hashing must be fast.
+Generators should create all the routes (pages), create a hash of the data model contents used within the page.
+This step MUST also be fast!!

 ## 4. Generate Real Routes

-Generators should render the extracted data against the theme and dump the page to the output directory
+Generators should render the extracted data against the theme & run any optimisations eg resize images, pull data from the web, etc and dump the page to the output directory if the checksums don't match.

+*Note: To force a rebuild, delete the already generated page in the output directory*

 ## 5. Report

-On the console, spew out a report of what just happened :)
+On the console, spew out a report of what just happened for each route.
+E.G.

+232 pages generated [ 23 from cache, 71 refreshed, 131 new ]

+New

+[-] /about.html
+[-] /contact.html
+[-] /home.html

+Refreshed

+[-] /about.html
+[-] /contact.html
+[-] /home.html

+From Cache

+[-] /about.html
+[-] /contact.html
+[-] /home.html

 @TODO convert to a proper README instead of a brain dump